emeinhardt/gregex/README.md

 ## TODO

+0. Update conda env to reflect `nltk` dependency.
 1. Migrate tests from the `dev` Jupyter notebook into `pytest` tests.
-2. Add additional tests for code unique to `gregex.py` relative to the dev notebook.
+2. Add additional tests for code unique to `gregex.py` relative to the dev notebook (e.g. make sure parser recognizes every uncertainty-operator-free linear code expression you can find).
 3. Create a clean demo notebook from the existing development notebook.
+4. Setup `readthedocs` documentation.
+5. Qualify imports in `gregex.py` to avoid polluting user namespace when `gregex` is imported as a module.
+6. Allow for distinct grammars to be loaded or swapped programmatically or specified via file (and supported through the CLI).
+7. Add feature for stricter checking/enforcement of child ordering conventions.
+8. Add support to the parser for uncertainty operators via a tool like `minikanren` or `z3`.
-4. Add pretty-printing support to s-expression conversion and make argument labels (=bond information) more explicit.
-For example:
+9. Add pretty-printing support to s-expression conversion and make argument labels (=bond information) more explicit.
+For example, `NNa6Ab4GNb4(NNa3(ANb4)Ab4GNb2)Ma3(NNa3(ANb4)Ab4GNb3Ab4GNb2(NNa3(ANb4)Ab4GNb6)Ma6)Ma4GNb4(Fa6)GN`, when converted to s-exps, should become something like one of these two examples below

 `(GN Fa6
     (GNb4 (Ma4 (Ma6 (GNb6 (Ab4 ANb4
                                NNa3))